-Tray 1 Trays 2, 3 Multipurpose feeder
+Tray 1 Trays 2 and 3 Multipurpose feeder

-Labels 105 g/m 2 216 g/m 2 216 g/m2
+Labels Not applicable Not applicable 220 g/m2

-Card stock 105 g/m 2 216 g/m 2 216 g/m 2
+Card stock 105 g/m 2 220 g/m 2 220 g/m 2

 150-250 Sheffield is optimal.
-Using media higher than 300 Sheffield could result in printing
+Using media higher than 300 Sheffield could result in print quality

-- Set the Paper Type to Labels in the Paper Menu. - Do not use label sheets with a slick backing material. - Do not print within 1 mm (0.04 in.) of the die-cut, the edge of the label or the perforations, or between the die-cuts.
+- Load labels only on the multipurpose feeder. - From the printer control panel, set Paper Type to Labels in the Paper Menu. - Do not use label sheets with a slick backing material. - Do not print within 1 mm (0.04 in.) of the die-cut, the edge of the label or the perforations, or between the die-cuts. - Use full label sheets.
+Partial sheets may cause labels to peel off during printing, resulting in a paper jam. - Do not use label sheets that have adhesive to the edge of the sheet.
+We recommend zone coating of the adhesive at least 1 mm (0.04 in.) away from the edges.
+Adhesive material may contaminate your printer and could void your warranty.